Great quesiton. The following video will likely answer many of your questions.

 We will minimize your time in the chair.
 Typically from the moment you sit in the chair we will have you in and out in about 90 minutes or less.
 Your comfort and providing the highest quality of care is our primary concern.
 Below are testimonials of patients we have recently treated regarding the quality of care they were given at our office."

-Patient Testimonial: "Due to the skill of Dr. Brimhall one of my teeth was saved.
+Patient Testimonial: "Due to the skill of the doctor one of my teeth was saved.
 I had a root canal done in PA that failed and abscessed and needed an apicotomy which was done by an oral surgeon in PA.
 The abcess never fully cleared.
-I moved to AZ and my general dentist here referred me to Dr. Brimhall and he found a 4th canal that was missed.
-He redid my root canal and I am in the process of a full recovery thanks to the expertise of Dr. Brimhall.
+I moved to AZ and my general dentist here referred me to Northern Arizona Endodontics and they found a 4th canal that was missed.
+He redid my root canal and I am in the process of a full recovery thanks to their expertise.
 Thank you so much!"--Sandra Alger--local

 Patient Testimonial: "I was very very anxious and the girls calmed me down.
 Your office staff and procedure are excellent.
 The young lady that describes each step is wonderful I can not be thankful enough. "--Sandra Bradley